hazelcast/hazelcast-jet-reference-manual/docs/110_Miscellaneous/010_Phone_Homes.md

-(SOME EXTRA INFO NEEDS TO BE ADDED BY JET TEAM)

 Hazelcast uses phone home data to learn about the usage of Hazelcast Jet.

 Hazelcast Jet instances call our phone home server initially when they are started and then every 24 hours.
 This applies to all the instances joined to the cluster.

 **What is sent in?**